Sciance-Inc/statisfactory/readme.md

 - [x] Streamline the `Pipeline` by delegating dependencies solver to a `Solver`
 - [x] Add support for Craft's level configuration in yaml
 - [x] Add support for Pipeline definition in yaml
-- [ ] Create a CLI to parse and execute Pipeline definitions for specific configuration
+- [x] Create a CLI to parse and execute Pipeline definitions for specific configuration
 - [x] Rename context to session and cascad it to the artefact loader
 - [x] Add support for default Artifact
 - [ ] Create a small `cookiecutter` to kickstart a project
 - [ ] Update documentation with the `!{}` and `${}` syntaxes and the new pipeline definition

+#### Road to 0.2.5
+- [ ] Create a `pass_session` decorator, instead of the using the `Craft(inject_session)` to pass the session to an arbitrary function
+- [ ] Rework the `Loader` and `Session.config` mechanism to provided a unified settings loader
+- [ ] Artefacts / Volatile schould be split between annotation (currently pipeline.SElement) and actual `artefact` SERDE to improve the Separation of Concerns
+- [ ] Add support for multiples catalogs
 #### Road to 0.3.0
 - [ ] Properly inject a loggers and Handler into the craft, maybe by exposing settings to the craft ?
 - [ ] Rewrite the Interactors and add support for `pandas.csv`, `pandas.xlsx`, `pandas.parquet`
-- [ ] Add support for multiples catalogs
+- [ ] Rework interactors and add supports for Spark
 - [ ] Refactor the Pipeline to be wraps in a SequentialRunner, a ParrallelRunner or an AirflowTranspiler
-- [ ] Solve parameters context between pipeline
-- [ ] Artefacts / Volatile schould be split between annotation (currently pipeline.SElement) and actual `artefact` SERDE to improve the Separation of Concerns
-- [ ] Rework interactors and add supports for Spark

 ## How to contribute.
 Keep it classy, boys :